 Eisenmenger syndrome treatment is aimed at controlling your or your child's symptoms and managing the condition.
 Although there's no cure, medications may help you feel better, improve your quality of life and prevent serious complications.

-Doctors don't generally recommend surgery to repair the hole in your heart once Eisenmenger syndrome has developed, and any surgery may be life-threatening.
-It's important that you're treated by a doctor who has expertise in Eisenmenger syndrome.
+Doctors don't recommend surgery to repair the hole in your heart once Eisenmenger syndrome has developed, because any surgery may be life-threatening.
+It's important that you see a doctor who has expertise in Eisenmenger syndrome.

 Observation and monitoring

 You'll be monitored through regular visits with a congenital heart disease cardiologist.
 You should have an appointment with your cardiologist at least once a year.
-A typical evaluation generally includes a thorough review of signs and symptoms, a physical exam, blood tests, and selected other testing.
+A typical evaluation generally includes a thorough review of complaints and symptoms, a physical exam, blood tests, and additional heart-health tests.

-Medications are the primary treatment option for Eisenmenger syndrome.
-You'll need to be monitored closely by a doctor when taking medications for any changes in blood pressure, fluid volume or pulse rate.
+Medications are the primary treatment for Eisenmenger syndrome.
+You'll need to be monitored closely by a doctor when taking medications for any changes in blood pressure, fluid levels and your pulse rate.

 Medications for Eisenmenger syndrome include:

-Medications to control arrhythmias.
-If you have an arrhythmia, you may receive medications to control your heart rhythms.
+Medications to control irregular heart rhythms.
+If you have an irregular heartbeat, you may receive medications to control your heart rhythms.

 Iron supplements.
-Your doctor may prescribe iron supplements if he or she finds your iron level is too low.
-Don't start taking iron supplements without talking to your doctor first.
+Your doctor may prescribe iron supplements if your iron level is too low.
+But don't start taking iron supplements without talking to your doctor first.

 Antibiotics.
 Depending on your condition, you may need to take antibiotics before having certain dental and medical procedures.
 These procedures may allow bacteria to enter your bloodstream.
 Antibiotics taken before these procedures can help destroy or control the harmful bacteria that may lead to an infection of your heart's tissues (endocarditis).

-If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or visual disturbances, your doctor may recommend having blood drawn to help decrease your blood cell counts.
-Phlebotomy should not be done routinely and should only be performed after consultation with a congenital heart disease expert.
-You should also receive intravenous (IV) fluids when having blood drawn to help replace the lost fluids.
+If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or vision problems, your doctor may recommend having blood drawn to help decrease your blood cell counts.
+The blood draw procedure is called phlebotomy.
+It should not be done routinely and should only be done after consultation with a congenital heart disease expert.
+You should receive IV fluids when having blood drawn to help replace the lost fluids.

-Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if no other treatments prove effective.
+Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if other treatments don't control your symptoms.